20 Instances of Death

 floods his bedroom

-with memory,
+with memory:

 rawhide mitt, black soutane, beach rose,

-garden tomato, filigree pen,
+Moskvich tomato, gold filigree pen, tea-stained missal -

-current gathering strength,
+the current gathering strength,

 ripping,

-propelling us past an eddyline,
+propeling us past eddyline,

-to the mud-black bottom
+folding us into the mud-black bottom

-where hulking monochromes blur -
+where monochromes have sunk, blurred -

-iron gate, oak pew, barber chair,
+iron gate, oak pew, barber chair, stone bénitier -

 water filling throat, lungs burning,